themayursinha/blog/_posts/2026-05-08-stop-fixing-bola-one-endpoint-at-a-time.md

 }
 ```

-The policy can then be expressed clearly.
+The policy can then be expressed clearly:

 ```text
 ALLOW orders:read if: